Why Is Media Literacy Important, Especially in the Wake of COVID-19?

 Student Intuition on Media Literacy

-We also asked students what their favorite hacks are for interrogating online sources.
-Through our conversations, we learned that most students have a decent idea of how to distinguish between good and bad sources, but very few students we spoke to had clear instructions on these important skills.
-Here are a few tips that come from their own intuition:
+We also asked students what their favorite hacks are to interrogating online sources.
+Through our conversations we learned that most students have a decent idea of how to distinguish between good and bad sources, but very few students we spoke to had clear instructions on these important skills.
+Here are a few tips that come from their own intuition!

-- Do your due diligence: Students that we spoke with said that each time they are getting ready to write English papers, their teachers remind them to look at the author’s credibility (do a quick search on an author’s name), date of publication (the newer the better), and, of course, evaluate the overall source.
+- Do your due diligence: Students that we spoke with said that each time they are getting ready to write English papers, their teachers would remind them to look at author credibility (do a quick search on author name), date of publication (the newer the better), and, of course, evaluate the overall source.

 - Quantity and quality: Verify multiple sources on the same topic to see if the information lines up with each other, one student remarked.
-Remember to check that the spokesperson hasn’t contradicted themself across multiple sources.
+Remember to check that the spokesperson hasn’t contradicted him or herself across multiple sources.

 - Pause and consider feasibility: Another student said that his first strategy is to pause and ask “Is what I am reading really possible?”

-Across the nation, XQ schools are learning how to give students access to tools and resources as well as the skills to properly navigate the challenging media landscape, skills students can apply not just in the classroom, but to evaluate media in their own lives.
-Here are some quick snapshots of how they are accomplishing just that.
+One of our goals at XQ is to help students become original thinkers.
+Thinkers who can make sense of conflicting knowledge, create ideas despite ambiguous and new situations, and critically analyze from different perspectives.
+Across the nation, XQ schools are learning how to give students access to tools and resources as well as the skills to properly navigate the challenging media landscape.
+Here are some quick snapshots of how they are accomplishing just that!

-Crosstown High School in Memphis, Tennessee, teaches students to be critical readers.
+Crosstown High School teaches students to be critical readers.
 In fact, it’s one of their core competencies.
-One way they do this is through meaningful and engaging learning (on of the XQ Design Principles).
-In one project, students examined immigration policies, tweets from President Trump, and documents from the Iranian Embassy to understand diverse perspectives and the validity of sources.
+One way they do this is through meaningful and engaging projects.
+For example, this year students examined immigration policies, tweets from President Trump, and documents from the Iranian Embassy to understand diverse perspectives and validity of sources.

 The skills and tips outlined above are important for all of us to keep in mind whenever we’re performing an online search.
 Media literacy helps ensure that the information we’re receiving is reliable and worth sharing.

-When it comes to students, it’s even more important to provide them with high-quality sources and the know-how to find these sources on their own.
+When it comes to students, it’s even more important to provide them with high-quality sources and the know-how to find these sources on their own—especially in a particularly uncertain time.